Contact Information

 11 - 1000 by Patou

-A wonderfully elegant perfume which exudes a paradoxical sense of transparent mystery like a lake with clear waters.
-It is a bouquet of dewy fragile flowers and sophisticated woods (sandalwood) further refined by the touches of iris and exotic osmanthus.
-It was created in 1972 by Jean Kerléo.
+This is a wonderfully elegant perfume which exudes a paradoxical sense of transparent mystery, like a deep and large lake with clear waters.
+It composes a bouquet of dewy fragile flowers and sophisticated woods (sandalwood) further refined by touches of rare flowers: sueded iris and exotic osmanthus.
+It was created in 1972 by master-perfumer Jean Kerléo.

 I'm enjoying your site a lot!